tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

 * The right to correct your Personal Information; and
 * The right to be free from discrimination relating to the exercise of any of your privacy rights.

-We don’t “sell” Personal Information or “share” Personal Information for cross-contextual behavioral advertising (as those terms are defined under applicable local law).
-We also don’t process sensitive Personal Information for the purposes of inferring characteristics about a consumer.
+We don't "sell" Personal Information or "share" Personal Information for cross-contextual behavioral advertising (as those terms are defined under applicable local law).
+We also don't process sensitive Personal Information for the purposes of inferring characteristics about a consumer.

 **Exercising Your Rights**.
 To the extent applicable under local law, you can exercise privacy rights described in this